-In my thesis installation, entitled The Church of Chub, I am exploring the themes of consumption, purity culture, and self worship.
-The phrase “glorifying obe$ity” is an insult that’s hurled at fat people who unapologetically exist in their bodies, decorate themselves, love themselves, and share themselves freely.
+An ongoing body of work that explores themes of consumption, purity culture, and self worship.
+The phrase “glorifying obe$ity” is an insult that’s hurled at fat people who unapologetically exist in their bodies, embrace vanity, and indulge freely.
 Sometimes the most effective way to break down the hatred spewed at you, and harness its power for good, is to accept it as literal fact for a tiny moment.
 So I asked myself, what would a church dedicated to fatness look like?

 The Church of Chub is a healing space to practice self salvation, authenticity, and non-conformity.